- Coronavirus FAQ's

 - If your condition is deemed pre-existing, you’ll need to serve the 12 month waiting period before you can be covered.

-If this is your first time using private health insurance to go to hospital, our handy going to hospital has all the relevant info needed for you to understand how everything works.
+If this is your first time using private health insurance to go to hospital, our handy going to hospital guide has all the relevant info needed for you to understand how everything works.

 Please note that psychiatric and rehabilitation services aren’t considered to be pre-existing conditions, and are only subject to a two month waiting period.